auslides/play-morphia-module/README.md

 ### Dependency Injection

-Play 2.5 supports [Dependency Injection](https://www.playframework.com/documentation/2.6.x/JavaDependencyInjection).
+Play now supports [Dependency Injection](https://www.playframework.com/documentation/2.6.x/JavaDependencyInjection).
 There is a morphia module defined.
 You could inject it by
 ``````
   @Inject IMorphia morphia ;
 ``````